otrw/docker-projects/libation/README.md

 # Project Scope

-As of 2025, I have about 175 Audible books.
-These can be downloaded directly from Audible or by using a great tool called [Libation](https://github.com/rmcrackan/Libation).

-Libation also provides an [official Docker image](https://github.com/rmcrackan/Libation/blob/master/Documentation/Docker.md) for running the service in a container.
+I have about 180 Audible books and I'd like the ability to have access to them offline if required.
+Audible offers users the ability to download your purchased books and the Libation project is a great way to achieve this.
+Libation will install as an application (and is recommended to do so), but they also offer a docker image too.
+See the [Libation Documentation](https://github.com/rmcrackan/Libation/blob/master/Documentation/Docker.md) for further information.

 ## Setup